Home Shopping Network star Marilyn Miglin dies, aged 83

 Home Shopping Network host Marilyn Miglin has died, aged 83.

-Miglin, who was a Chicago beauty mogul before finding fame on the shopping channel in the US, died on Tuesdasy (15 March).
+Miglin, who was a Chicago beauty mogul before finding fame on the shopping channel in the US, died on Tuesday (15 March).

 The news was announced by Chicago’s CBS affiliate CBS2, with TMZ reporting that she died from complications of a stroke.